documentcloud/pdfium-deb/README.md

 ### Notes.

-The debian-config/libpdfium-dev.install file controls which files are copied and to where.
+The `debian-config/libpdfium-dev.install` file controls which files are copied and to where.

 `debian-config/control` has the copyright, maintainer and other metadata about the deb.

+To build the deb, you'll need to install the following packages:

+  * `sudo apt-get install build-essential dpkg-dev dh-make dput`